rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

     high-quality data, there may be work required to wrangle data into forms suitable for analysis.
-For example, the French Institute for Demographic Studies (INED) have collected COVID-19 death data from sixteen different countries[^16].
-These are provided as Microsoft Excel spreadsheets.
+For example, the French Institute for Demographic Studies (INED) have collected COVID-19 death data from sixteen different countries.[^16] These are provided as Microsoft Excel spreadsheets.
 However, inconsistent formatting and layouts across different releases of these spreadsheets (for example, cells which were previously merged becoming unmerged) break the processing pipeline for other aggregating sites or data scientists analyzing the data.

 2.  **Machine readable, but not machine accessible, data.** This is data that exists in electronic form, but in formats that are designed for human eyes.
 One common example of this data is tables in portable document format (PDF) - an open standard for documents that is designed for ease of human reading.
 When data is presented in these formats it is reformatted for the convenience of our eyes, but these changes bring challenges to the computer programs used for data analysis.
 As a result, information can be lost and the data is challenging to access electronically.[^17] One way of managing these difficulties is to write a secondary program - called a ‘parser’ - to extract the data from the PDF file.
 Depending on the layout of the tables in the document, different parsers must be written.
 If data is interrupted by column or page breaks this can also lead to problems for the parsers.
 This means that different PDF reports present different challenges.
 For example, the Italian EpiCentro[^18] formats their tables in a consistent way, so a single parser can be written to collate age and sex data from them.
 In contrast, the Spanish Ministry of Health, Consumption and Social Welfare[^19] have frequently changing layouts and formats.
 This data requires considerable software engineering experience alongside manual effort to extract.
 This type of expertise is often not available to scientists or statisticians.
-To illustrate the difference in effort required for loading this data we include in Appendix A examples of python code that show the difference between loading data from a CSV and data from a PDF.
+To illustrate the difference in effort required for loading this data we include in [Appendix A](#appendix-a) examples of python code that show the difference between loading data from a CSV and data from a PDF.
 The process of writing these additional parsers adds to the time taken for analysis, and the complexity of the resulting code.

 3.  **Machine inaccessible.** The final format is one where direct human intervention is required, as it is not possible to feed the data directly into any form of computer program.
-For example, in Portugal’s reports[^20], data is presented only in the form of charts, meaning that manual parsing is the only option to extract values.
+For example, in Portugal’s reports,[^20] data is presented only in the form of charts, meaning that manual parsing is the only option to extract values.